 See the review at WOW Review, Volume VII, Issue 3

 Before the rise of the Nazi party, Germany, especially Berlin, was one of the most tolerant places for homosexuals in the world.
 But that all changed when the Nazis came to power.
 The pink triangle sewn onto prison uniforms became the symbol of the persecution of homosexuals, a persecution that would continue for many years after the war.
 A mix of historical research, first-person accounts and individual stories brings this time to life for young readers.

-Great Escapes presents gripping accounts of narrow escapes to iluminate historical events from a distinct, personal perspective from a Holocaust survivor.
+Great Escapes presents accounts of narrow escapes to illuminate historical events from a distinct, personal perspective from a Holocaust survivor.

 The extermination of Jews, political prisoners, homosexuals and other undesirables by the Nazis during the 1940’s is very well documented in hundreds of historical books, but without the eye witness testimony of the few who survived this period they become almost hollow.

 In Fragments of Memory, Hana Greenfield relives the horrors of the European Jewish population, during what came to be known as the Holocaust, in spellbinding and horrifying detail.